igorrendulic/MimeEmailParser/README.md

 ### License

-Alamofire is released under the MIT license.
+MimeEmailParser is released under the MIT license.
 See LICENSE for details.